yuslove1/alx-project-0x14/README.md

 ## Usage Limits and Best Practices

-The MoviesDatabase API may have usage limits, such as rate limiting.
+The [Movies Database API](https://moviesdatabase.p.rapidapi.com) may have usage limits, such as rate limiting.
 Refer to the official documentation for specific details.
 Best practices include caching frequently accessed data and implementing error handling to ensure application resilience.